karol11/reactive_json/README.md

 # reactive_json
-## A C++ library that parses JSONs directly into the application data structures, skipping all irrelevant pieces of data.
+## A C++ library that reads/writes JSONs directly from/into the application data structures, skipping all irrelevant pieces of data.

+## Reader

 99% of applications read JSONs to their own data structures.
 Other parsers provide two different approaches to do so: